loda-lang/loda-programs/programs/oeis/list5.md

 * [A263086](http://oeis.org/A263086) ([L12 program](263/A263086.asm)): Partial sums of A099777, where A099777(n) gives the number of divisors of n-th even number.
 * [A263119](http://oeis.org/A263119) ([L14 program](263/A263119.asm)): Number of (n+3) X (1+3) 0..1 arrays with each row divisible by 15 and column not divisible by 15, read as a binary number with top and left being the most significant bits.
 * [A263134](http://oeis.org/A263134) ([L13 program](263/A263134.asm)): a(n) = Sum_{k=0..n} binomial(3*k+1,k).
+* [A263135](http://oeis.org/A263135) ([L26 program](263/A263135.asm)): The maximum number of penny-to-penny connections when n pennies are placed on the vertices of a hexagonal tiling.
 * [A263200](http://oeis.org/A263200) ([L08 program](263/A263200.asm)): Number of perfect matchings on a Möbius strip of width 3 and length 2n.
 * [A263226](http://oeis.org/A263226) ([L04 program](263/A263226.asm)): a(n) = 15*n^2 - 13*n.
 * [A263228](http://oeis.org/A263228) ([L05 program](263/A263228.asm)): a(n) = 2*n*(16*n - 13).